 ACSC SCHOLARSHIPS

-SCHOLARSHIP APPLICATIONS NOW OPEN
+2026 SCHOLARSHIP APPLICATIONS ARE NOW CLOSED

 Aero Club of Southern California’s Scholarship Program is dedicated to fueling the next generation of aviation and aerospace leaders.
 Each year, we award academic scholarships to motivated students who are building the skills, knowledge, and experience needed to advance the future of flight, from aerospace engineering to aviation and related STEM fields.

-Apply Feb 1–Apr 1, 2026.
 All applicants will be notified by email once the Scholarship Committee has selected recipients.

 WHO SHOULD APPLY?

-Apply Feb 1–Apr 1, 2026.
 All applicants will be notified by email once the Scholarship Committee has selected recipients.

 Apply Today